Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 5 - Run Fraud Detection in Real-time/README.md

-# Run Fraud Detection in Real-time
+# Lab 05 - Run Fraud Detection in Real-time

 In this lab, you are going to :
 * Configure Python Virtual Environment required as a pre-requisite to simulate thousands of transactional events data to our Fraud detection system.